Understanding Betrayal Trauma

 The Cycle of Hope and Disappointment

-Liz Chelak, MSW, CCTSI, CRPS shares that in her experience working with clients, betrayal trauma can manifest itself as:
+Liz Chelak, LCSW, CCTSI, CRPS shares that in her experience working with clients, betrayal trauma can manifest itself as:

 Everyone can experience betrayal trauma differently.
 With the help of a therapist, you can heal all the negative side effects after experiencing a betrayal.